 Younger people have few options to live alone due to a lack of well-equipped high quality studios.
 Similarly, we have too few affordable family units within a reasonable commuting distance of where jobs are being created.

 In the short-term, targeted demand side measures can be used to improve access to housing for people that have become homeless or are at risk of losing their access to housing.
-Rent certainty is not the solution, as it will weaken the incentives for developers to build homes – especially where there is a planning requirement for social and affordable units.
+Rent controls are not the solution, as it will weaken the incentives for developers to build homes – especially where there is a planning requirement for social and affordable units.

-We believe that the state should work with local authorities to identify sites that are close to existing services and amenities and develop high- density, mixed-tenure housing.
+We believe that the state should work with local authorities to identify sites that are close to existing services and amenities and develop high-density, mixed-tenure housing.
 These developments will provide family homes, starter homes, studios and accessible homes for the elderly.
-Local authorities will continue to manage these developments while pension funds and investors receive stable, long-term income flows.
-After a period of time agreed on a commercial basis with the property funds, the ownership of the development and its associated income flows will revert to the state.
-Privatisation of these schemes will be illegal.

 Empty commercial sites should be levied with additional charges until they are de-rated and used as residential property or refurbished and re-let as commercial properties.
 Similarly, vacant or derelict buildings and land banks that have planning permission should face levies where they are being hoarded, whether by the state or by private land owners.